Salt Water Salt Water — Do Saltwater Pools Need Calcium? Complete Guide to CH Levels

 My saltwater pool equipment keeps breaking - calcium levels?

-I'm at my wit's end here.
-My saltwater pool has been nothing but problems lately - the salt cell keeps getting damaged, my heater elements are corroding, and I swear the pool surface is starting to look rough in spots.
+Tried everything I can think of, but why does my saltwater pool keep destroying my salt cell and corroding my heater elements while making the surface look rough?
 I've been obsessing over chlorine and pH levels, but maybe I'm missing something obvious?

 A friend mentioned calcium hardness might be the culprit, but I honestly have no idea what levels saltwater pools need.
 I know regular pools need calcium, but does the salt system change things?
 And if my calcium is off, could that really be why my expensive equipment keeps failing?
 I'm hoping there's a simple fix here because I'm tired of replacing parts every few months.